pontushenriksson/sys-init/README.md

 My personal setup scripts for Windows, Arch, and more!

 > [!IMPORTANT]
-> Change out the vscode extensions headings for profile downloads
+> Change out the vscode extensions headings for profile downloads & rename the install folder to init.

 ## Usage